Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 Wine rated (2024 guide) 91/100

-Rated estate (2024 Guide) Green Guide (Up-and-coming stars or quality winemakers producing consistently good wines—you won’t be disappointed when tasting the wines from these estates)
+Rated Estate (2024 Guide) Green Guide (Up-and-coming stars or high-quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the wine:

-It stands out for its very clean nose and a crisp, fresh, yet well-balanced palate featuring notes of lemon pulp.
-A refined and elegant white wine, as straight as a line, yet with depth on the mid-palate and a pronounced briny quality.
+It stands out for its very clean nose and a crisp, fresh, yet well-balanced fruitiness on the palate, with notes of lemon pulp.
+A refined and delicate white wine, as straight as a line, yet with depth on the mid-palate and a pronounced briny quality.

 About the estate:

-This winery is a staunch advocate of a distinctive stylistic vision for its wines.
-Soft and easy to drink, never overly extracted or oaky, they offer a striking natural fruitiness; in the case of the whites, one sometimes gets the impression they are on the verge of exceeding the sulfur limit.
-A pioneer of biodynamics for thirty years, Emmanuel Giboulot made headlines in 2013 and 2014 after being convicted, then acquitted, for refusing to treat his vines against flavescence dorée.
+This estate is a staunch advocate of a personal stylistic vision for its wines.
+Soft and easy to drink, never overly extracted or oaky, they offer a striking natural fruitiness; with the whites, one sometimes gets the impression they’re just barely within the sulfur limit.
+A pioneer of biodynamics for thirty years, Emmanuel Giboulot made headlines in 2013 and 2014 after being convicted—and later acquitted—for refusing to treat his vines against flavescence dorée.

 Discover more wines from the estate